 If you vomit within 2-3 hours of taking a pill, the pill will not have been absorbed.
 If you are well enough, take another pill as soon as possible.
 Provided that you do not vomit this second pill and it is taken on the same day, you will remain protected from pregnancy.
 If you continue to vomit, the advice is the same as missing pills (see above).
 Mild diarrhoea does not affect the absorption of the pill.
 Severe diarrhoea may affect it and if you have severe diarrhoea, consider this as the same as missing pills (see above).

-What happens if I don't have a withdrawal bleed (period) between packs?
+What happens if I don't have a period (withdrawal bleed) between packs?

 It is normal to have bleeding during the seven-day break between pill packs (or when taking the dummy pills in pills taken every day).
 However, it is quite common for there to be no bleeding between pill packs.
 You are not likely to be pregnant if you have taken the pill correctly and have not been sick (vomited) or taken any medicines that can interfere with the pill.
 Start the next pack after the usual seven-day break and continue to take your pill as usual.
 Do a pregnancy test or see your doctor or nurse if: